 Welcome to my personal webpages at the University of Amsterdam.

-Currently, I am supervising three PhD students:
+Currently, I am supervising two PhD students:

 Graduated PhD students:

 Please do refer to the information on my research, teaching activities and publications, which can be accessed through the links below.

 Generally, I am interested in social evolution and multi-level selection, and have worked on projects related to: effects of learning on the evolution of exploitation strategies of mite predators (with Beata Sznajder; PhD awarded September 2010), evolution of prudent predation in the predatory mite Phytoseiulus persimilis (with Alexandra Revynthi; PhD awarded December 2017), evolution of diapause (with Annemarie Kroon, postdoc), communicating the nature of danger in thrips (with Paulien de Bruijn - see also below; PhD awarded June 2015), and evolution of the interaction between cytoplasmic bacteria and the animal hosts they infect (with Filipa Vala and Hans Breeuwer).
 More recently, I have also worked on alternative male mating tactics in the two-spotted spider mite, Tetranychus urticae, with Yukie Sato.
 My research focus is in the combined experimental and theoretical study of evolutionary dynamics (i.e., feedbacks between evolutionary and ecological processes - nowadays called eco-evolutionary dynamics - and the role of genetic factors in determining these dynamics).
 In this context I have worked with various collaborators on 1) the evolution of specialization in herbivorous arthropods, and 2) the evolution of cooperation and altruism in humans and arthropods.